 If a student is engaged in any form of academic dishonesty, faculty will complete an "Academic Infraction Subject to Disciplinary Action" complaint form.
-A letter will then be sent to the student, advising him or her of "possible academic infraction subject to disciplinary action" and will advise the student to make an appointment with Dean Parry to discuss the situation on an informal basis as described in the Molloy College handbook.
+The student is advised of a "possible academic infraction subject to disciplinary action" and will require the student to make an appointment with Dean Mary Jane Reilly to discuss the situation on an informal basis as described in the Molloy College handbook.

-After meeting with Dean Parry, and as a result of an "academic infraction subject to disciplinary action" a first offense will usually result in assignment of the Big MITT, or our Multi-Media Integrity Teaching Tool which can be accessed at the Media Center K211.
+After meeting with Dean Reilly, and as a result of an "academic infraction subject to disciplinary action" a first offense will usually result in assignment of the Big MITT, or our Multi-Media Integrity Teaching Tool which can be accessed at the James E. Tobin Library.
 After successfully completing the Big MITT Program, the student is assigned a three to five page reaction paper with a rubric.
-A follow-up appointment with Dean Parry to discuss the situation is also required.
-The student is placed on "Hold" at Registrar until this assignment is completed.
-In the event if a subsequent academic infraction, graduated penalties will result, such as academic suspension or academic dismissal.
+A follow-up appointment with Dean Reilly to discuss the situation is also required.
+The student is placed on "Hold" at the Registrar until this assignment is completed.
+If the student does not agree with the possible offense we will follow the Due Process in Academic Areas, as outlined in the Student Handbook.
+In the event of a subsequent academic infraction, graduated penalties will result, such as academic suspension or academic dismissal.

 Quotes from Real Students:

 "From this whole experience, although I was angry and upset at first, it has made me realize the type of person I want to be and the type of nurse I want to become.
 I want to be trustworthy and reputable to my fellow students and professors now so that I can grow to become a nurse that my patients and fellow coworkers can depend on.
 Reusing that paper only made me look lazy."